Washington City, Cinalia

 Toilet clogged?
 “Sia, the half bathroom toilet has been acting up; consult the manual.”

-With years of maintaining a four-bedroom house, her job felt like a never-ending chore.
+With years of training maintaining a four-bedroom house, her job felt like a piece of cake.
 Most of the janitorial staff worked during the other shifts, and if she was lucky, she only needed to clean a few hallways before it was time to clock out.

 The train arrived at her stop and she long-legged it to her job.
-Fortunately, the employee entrance was near the women’s locker room.
+Fortunately, the employee entrance was nearby the women’s locker room.
 The locker room had a basic setup.
-It contained rows upon rows of horizontal metal storage closets with a large bathroom attached to the main room.
-She pulled her identification card out of the deep pocket of her jumpsuit, pulled the lanyard over her head, and tucked the card inside the neckline.
-Then she headed to the restroom area.
+It contained rows and rows of horizontal metal storage closets with a large bathroom attached to the main room.
+She pulled her identification card out of the deep pocket of her jumpsuit and pulled the lanyard over her head.
+The ID card was tucked inside the neckline of the jumpsuit then she slipped off her boots and detoured to the restroom area.

 The stalls were empty.
 The blue doors were pushed in to reveal gleaming white porcelain toilets.
 Her eyes scanned the room before she walked over to the paper towel dispenser affixed to the white wall.
-The dispenser emitted a small rumble as she signaled the motion detector with her hand.
+The paper towel dispenser emitted a small rumble as she signaled the motion detector with her hand underneath the canister.

-She tugged a few brown paper towels out of the machine and wiped the sweat off the back of her neck.
-After she adjusted her hair, she pulled out her cell phone and checked the lock screen.
+She tugged a few sheets of brown paper towel out of the machine and scraped the mud off her boots.
+She tilted each boot under the fluorescent light to make sure no blemishes could be pointed out to her later.
+After a few more swipes on each boot, she tugged out a few more paper towels and cleaned up the mud chips she’d scrapped off.
+After she completed her task, she pulled out her cell phone and checked the lock screen.
 Whoa.
 Just in time…gotta clock in.

-She jogged out of the locker room and stopped outside of her supervisor’s office to stand before the gray machine that was attached to the wall.
+She jogged out of the locker room and stopped outside of her supervisor’s office.
+One meter to the left of the door sat a gray machine attached to the wall with a dark screen.
 She tugged her lanyard out of her jumpsuit to scan the identification card.
+The square card was pushed against the dark screen.

 The machine’s dark screen lit up, Sia’s name flashed across the screen in blue along with the time, then the device beeped and turned itself off.
 She tucked her ID back into her jumpsuit and went to retrieve her supply cart.